What is university Clearing?

 - you've previously applied but didn’t meet the conditions of your offers

-- you’ve declined your firm place using the ‘decline my place’ button in UCAS Track
+- you’ve declined your firm place using the ‘decline my place’ button in UCAS Hub

 Some of our courses, such as part-time routes and postgraduate courses, do not require you to apply through UCAS and adhere to the guidelines set by UCAS.
 However, we continue to recruit to these and you can either apply directly through our website or contact us through our Clearing channels.

-If you apply to us after the 30 June for an undergraduate course (not including part-time), you will be applying through Clearing.
-This is because the 30 June is the last standard UCAS application deadline.
+If you apply to us after 5 July 2023 (the last standard UCAS application deadline date) for an undergraduate course (not including part-time), you will apply through Clearing.

-If you have applied to use before the 30 June but have not received any offers, then your UCAS Track account will tell you if you are eligible for Clearing.
+If you have applied to us before 5 July but have not received any offers, then your UCAS Hub account will tell you if you are eligible for Clearing.
+If you are uncertain about your eligibility for 2023 Clearing.

-Our list of available courses in Clearing will be published via the UCAS search tool from the 5 July.
-The University of Wolverhampton Clearing hotline will open on Monday 5th July.
-The number will be 01902 518585.
+Our list of available courses in Clearing will be published on our website and via the UCAS Clearing+ tool from 5 July.
+The University of Wolverhampton Clearing hotline will open on 5 July, where you’ll be able to find out the full details about available courses.

-Yes.
 You can apply for Clearing if you are not a UK resident.
-To learn more, you can contact the University of Wolverhampton’s International Office
+Clearing is open to EU and international students - to learn more, you can contact the University of Wolverhampton’s Global Opportunities Office.

 Being positive and deciding which courses you are interested in is a great start.
 If you make a list of universities, courses, and contact details, you’ll be ready to start calling as soon as the time comes.

-Then Clearing could be for you!
+If you don’t get the results you expected, then Clearing could be a perfect option for you!
 Don’t worry – there are many other people who are in the same situation.

 If you are applying for student finance for the first time, you will need to apply through the Student Loans Company via Student Finance England as soon as possible for a student loan to help cover tuition fees and living expenses.
 The initial deadline will have passed but your application will still be processed.